raspberrypi/documentation/usage/terminal.md

 There are a few other commands that you may find useful, these are listed below:

-- `cp`: This makes a copy of a file and places it at the specified location (essentially doing a 'copy-paste'), for example - `cp ~/fileA /home/otherUser/` would copy the file `fileA` from your home directory to that of the user `otherUser` (assuming you have permission to copy it there!).
+- `cp` makes a copy of a file and places it at the specified location (essentially doing a 'copy-paste'), for example - `cp file_a /home/other_user/` would copy the file `file_a` from your home directory to that of the user `other_user` (assuming you have permission to copy it there).
+Note that if the target is a folder, the filename will remain the same, but if the target is a filename, it will give the file the new name.
-- `mv`: This moves a file and places it at the specified location (so where `cp` performs a 'copy-paste', `mv` performs a 'cut-paste').
-The usage is similar to `cp`, so `mv ~/fileA /home/otherUser/` would move the file `fileA` from your home directory to that of the user otherUser.
+- `mv` moves a file and places it at the specified location (so where `cp` performs a 'copy-paste', `mv` performs a 'cut-paste').
+The usage is similar to `cp`, so `mv file_a /home/other_user/` would move the file `file_a` from your home directory to that of the specified user. `mv` is also used to rename a file, i.e. move it to a new location, e.g. `mv hello.txt story.txt`.
-- `rm`: This will remove the specified file (or directory when used with `-r`).
-Be careful with this!
-Files deleted in this way are mostly gone for good!
+- `rm` removes the specified file (or directory when used with `-r`). **Warning:** Files deleted in this way are generally not restorable.
-- `mkdir`: This makes a new directory, e.g. `mkdir newDir` would create the directory `newDir` in the present working directory.
+- `mkdir`: This makes a new directory, e.g. `mkdir new_dir` would create the directory `new_dir` in the present working directory.
-- `rmdir`: The will remove an empty directory, e.g. `rmdir oldDir` will remove the directory `oldDir` only if it is empty.
-- `cat`: Lists the contents of file(s), e.g. `cat thisFile` will display the contents of `
+- `cat` lists the contents of files, e.g. `cat some_file` will display the contents of `some_file`.

-Other commands you may find useful can be found on this [page](../linux/usage/commands.md).
+Other commands you may find useful can be found in the [commands page](../linux/usage/commands.md).

 ## Finding out about a command

 To find out more information about a particular command then you can run the `man` followed by the command you want to know more about (e.g. `man ls`).
 The man-page (or manual page) for that command will be displayed, including information about the flags for that program and what effect they have.
-Some man-pages will give examples of usage or even list current bugs!
+Some man-pages will give example usage.